jonc/osboids/README.md

-Region Module -  ability to control flocks within an OpenSim scene
+Region Module -  ability to control flocks of prims within an OpenSim scene

 To build from source

-Add osboids source tree under opensim/addon-modules
+Add OpenSimBoids source tree under opensim/addon-modules

 ./runprebuild.sh against opensim root to build this module into the solution then xbuild, or build within Visual Studio / Monodevelop to produce the binaries

-osboids has no external dependencies other than the dlls currently included in opensim.
+OpenSimBoids has no external dependencies other than the dlls currently included in opensim.
 The project generates a single dll - Flocking.dll which is copied into opensim/bin as part of the build step